Knowledge graphSettings

 Examples: TCP, UDP, QUIC

-This layer defines retries, delivery ordering, flow control, and behavior under packet loss.
+This layer defines delivery ordering, flow control, recovery after loss, and the price of retries.

 OSI: L3: Network